 It’s been brought to our attention by a couple customers that some “knockoff” power steering conversions exist for the S30 Z car.
 As a business owner, I’m a firm believer in “building a better mousetrap.”
 However, my loyalties lie with the Datsun community and the people that we interact with.
 In these instances, here’s what you need to know.

 Some of these systems utilize an inferior motor setup.
-Typically, the electric steering motor being used is referred to as a “EZ-Steer,” and while it’s great for ATVs, farm implements, and go-karts, it is NOT designed for automotive use.
+Typically, the electric steering motor is designed for ATVs, farm implements, and go-karts.
+It is NOT designed for automotive use.
 Period.
 Zpowersteering uses a steering motor that is designed for, and used in, modern automotive applications.
 We’re flattered that they like our design enough to replicate it, but be advised that you get what you pay for.
 The motor alone (new, not refurbished or junkyard-sourced) for our unit costs over $600.
-If you see a slotted column with a pinch-type clamping system, think about whether that’s something you’d see on an OEM application (the answer is, quite simply, nope).
+If you see a slotted column with a pinch-type clamping system, think about whether that’s something you’d see on an OEM application (the answer is, quite simply, no).

 ZPS uses a much smarter solution.
 Our proprietary system continuously senses and measures the torque differential between two inputs: Your hands on the wheel, and the tires on the ground.
-When there is a disparity between these values, our system applies electric power to the motor, creating steering assist, and allowing consistent, smooth steering input that remains constant and linear.
+When there is a disparity between these values, our system applies steering assist that remains constant and linear.
 It is a “need-based” application of power, rather than being based on an irrelevant value such as vehicle speed.
-When you need it, it’s there.
+Simply put – When you need it, it’s there.
 When you don’t, it’s not.

 When it’s all said and done, we’re confident that the slight additional expense is money well-spent on a far superior product.
-Again, I’m not just the company owner, but I’m also a member and supporter of the Datsun community – Restoring, driving, and showing these rare cars along with you.
+As a member and supporter of the Datsun community, I’m restoring, driving, and showing these rare cars along with you.

 Thanks for your support, and if you like what we’ve done here, please tell your friends.